GAMMA-UMD/GWA/README.md

 ```

 ## License
-The codes in this repo is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE).
+The codes in this repo are licensed under a [Creative Commons Attribution 4.0 International License](LICENSE).

 If you use 3D-FRONT data, please comply with the [3D-FRONT license agreement](files/3D-FRONT-license.pdf).

 The dataset generated based on 3D-FRONT models is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).